 Personal budgets – including direct payments

-This factsheet provides information relating to personal budgets for parents/carers of children and for young people with a Special Educational Need and/or a disability who have an Education, Health or Care plan or other care plan (including those currently with a Statement of Special Educational Needs).
+This factsheet provides information relating to personal budgets for parents/carers of children and for young people with Special Educational Needs and/or Disability who have an Education, Health and Care plan.

 What is an Education, Health and Care Plan?

-An Education, Health and Care Plan (EHC plan) will replace the existing Statement of Special Educational Needs by bringing together your child’s education, health and social care needs into a single document.
+An Education, Health and Care Plan (EHC plan) brings together your child’s education, health and social care needs into a single document.
 Following assessment, if your child is identified as requiring an EHC plan, the council will work with you to develop a plan to ensure you are fully engaged in the process.
 Find out more about EHC plans.

 What is a personal budget?